About

 —Rumi

 Western culture is all about doing.
 Since my time in México however, I have begun to accept that life is actually about being; I’m coming to trust that my presence is the most valuable part of me.
 Slowly, I am developing the courage to be grateful—in spite of it all.
-We are all just living fractals in a self-similar universe.
+We are all just living fractals in a recursive universe.

 You are marvellous